PDConSec/vsc-print/README.md

 Print code.
 Print rendered Markdown.
 Local or remote.
 Windows, Mac or Linux.

-Print is more or less feature complete and has been fairly stable for a long time, so we've bumped the version to 1.0.0 and henceforth will use semantic versioning.

-This release adds a convenience for those using alternate browser path - if you enable `Use alternate browser` and you don't set the path, Print will probe a list of the standard installation paths for common browsers and offer you a pick list for the browsers it finds installed.
-If it doesn't work for your browser on your platform, gather up the details (platform and actual path on your system) and log an issue so we can expand the list.
-It should work for current versions of Chrome, Chromium, Brave, Firefox, Opera, Vivaldi and Microsoft Edge on all three platforms.

 ## Hot preview

 When you launch a preview of a Markdown document from the active editor, if you edit that file and stop making changes for three seconds, the proview will update in the browser.
 Hot preview also supports find-in-source.
 If you're proof-reading the rendered document and you find an error, double-clicking the paragraph will find and highlight the first line in the editor.
 You can adjust the settling delay in settings.